Geographic Range

 This information is not yet known for cloud-forest screech owls.

-The breeding interval for cloud-forest screech owls is unknown.
+Much of the breeding behavior of cloud-forest screech owls is unknown.
+The breeding

 Parental investment for cloud-forest screech owls is unknown.
 Like all owl species, it can be assumed that the young are born altricial, feather-less and with eyes closed.
 When young are born this defenseless, it can also be assumed that a large parental investment is required to incubate, protect, and care for the chicks.